JohnMunsch/netcomix-v1/README.md

 (http://html5boilerplate.com/).
 You can see most of my contribution thus far in the war/index.html and war/js/script.js files.

-Server Side: Java, DWR.
-That's it for the moment although clearly the server side has a lot of complexity that will have to be added including things like search (probably Solr), persistence of info about the comics (probably Hibernate), possibly dependency injection (Spring), and actually pulling apart a CBZ file into its constituent parts in order to serve up individual page images to the client.
+Server Side: Java, DWR, Hibernate, HyperSQL.
+That's it for the moment although clearly the server side has a lot of complexity that will have to be added including things like search (probably Solr), possibly dependency injection (Spring), and actually pulling apart a CBZ file into its constituent parts in order to serve up individual page images to the client.

+I have to say that I've been really pleased with building this out the way I've done it so far.
+Step one was a client based sample that had all of its data canned on the client side (but access to the data was encapsulated so it would be easy to swap out later).
+Step two inserted DWR so it was still getting canned data but now it was getting it from the server like it would do in the final system.
+And step three will be the server still getting canned data but it will pull it from the database so that portion too will be like in the final system.
+Step four will be the population of the database with real data rather than canned data and a rudimentary but functional version of the app will be available.
+I'm inclined to say that most any one page app could be built in this same fashion and I hope to put that to the test in later projects.

 Notes
 -----